Tuning Fairness by Balancing Target Labels: Experiments

-\textbf{Results for Demographic Parity on Adult dataset.} Following Zafar et al.~\cite{zafar2017fairnessconstraints} we evaluate demographic parity on the Adult dataset.
+Following \citet{zafar2017fairnessconstraints} we evaluate demographic parity on the Adult dataset.
 Table~\ref{tab:dempar} shows the accuracy and fairness for several algorithms.
 In the table, and in the following, we use $\mathit{PR}_{s=i}$ to denote the observed rate of positive predictions per demographic group $\PP (\hat{y} = 1 | s =i)$.
-Thus, $\mathit{PR}_{s=0} / \mathit{PR}_{s=1}$ is a measure for demographic parity where a completely fair model would attain a value of $1.0$.
-This measure for demographic parity is also called ``disparate impact'' (see e.g.~\cite{feldman2015certifying,zafar2017fairnesstreatment}).
-As the results in Table~\ref{tab:dempar} show, both FairGP variants are clearly fairer than the baseline GP\@.
+Thus, $\mathit{PR}_{s=0} / \mathit{PR}_{s=1}$ is a measure for demographic parity, where a completely fair model would attain a value of $1.0$.
+This measure for demographic parity is also called ``disparate impact'' (see e.g.~\citet{feldman2015certifying,zafar2017fairnesstreatment}).
+As the results in Table~\ref{tab:dempar} show, FairGP and FairLR are clearly fairer than the baseline GP and LR\@.
 We use the mean ($\mathit{PR}_t^{avg}$) for the target acceptance rate.
-In Fig.~\ref{fig:tar}, we investigate which choice of target ($\mathit{PR}_t^{avg}$, $\mathit{PR}_t^{min}$ or $\mathit{PR}_t^{max}$) gives the best result.
-The Fig.\ref{fig:tar}(a) shows results from Adult dataset with \emph{race} as sensitive attribute where we have $\mathit{PR}_t^{min}=0.156$, $\mathit{PR}_t^{max}=0.267$ and $\mathit{PR}_t^{avg} =0.211$. $\mathit{PR}_t^{avg}$ performs equal (for \emph{race} as sensitive attribute) or better (for \emph{gender}) compared with the two other possibilities.
-The variant that uses $s$ for training and prediction (``use $s$'') performs significantly better here. \emph{ZafarAccuracy} can achieve good fairness results at the cost of accuracy.
-The results of FairGP are characterized by high fairness and high accuracy.
+The difference between fair models and unconstrained models is not as large with \emph{race} as the sensitive attribute, as the unconstrained models are already quite fair there.
+The results of FairGP are characterised by high fairness and high accuracy.
 FairLR achieves similar results to FairGP, but with generally slightly lower accuracy but better fairness.
-We used the two step procedure of Donini et al.~\cite{DonOneBenShaetal18} to verify that we cannot achieve the same fairness result of FairLR with just parameter search on LR\@.
+We used the two step procedure of \citet{DonOneBenShaetal18} to verify that we cannot achieve the same fairness result with just parameter search on LR\@.